-Arriving at Your Birth Center
+Arriving at Family Birth Care

 After you’re registered, you’ll be taken to your birthing suite.
 Your labor and delivery nurse will introduce herself—she will likely be with you throughout the entire process, although you may have a different nurse at times, too.